 Research Interests: psychological sense of community of people engaged in outdoor pursuits; sense of place; impacts of participating in outdoor activities on mental health; outdoor orientation programs; reflective practice; outdoor leadership; outdoor education; experiential education

-Keywords: outdoor education; experiential education; sense of place; outdoor pursuits; outdoor orientation programs; reflective practice
+Keywords: outdoor education; outdoor recreation; experiential education; sense of place; outdoor pursuits; outdoor orientation programs; reflective practice; mental health

-Dr. O’Connell is available to support Master and/or PhD candidate supervision in 2023/24.
+Dr. O’Connell is available to supervise Masters and PhD students in 2026-27

 Gary Pickering